-For art, the seaside location of Asilah is the place to go, but for music, Essaouria holds the title.
-Hosting the yearly Gnaoua World Music Festival, if you can plan your visit to coincide, you’ll be in for a treat.
-The music festival serves as a platform for the mystical Gnawa musicians, Gnawa being people who originated from the Ghana Empire of Ouagadougou.
-The festival sees jazz, pop, rock and contemporary world music experts who entertain up to 500,000 guests over the course of four fun filled days.
-With many of the performances free to visitors, it’s a definite recommendation.
+Essaouira hosts the yearly Gnaoua World Music Festival, so if you can plan your visit to coincide, you’ll be in for a treat.
+The music festival serves as a platform for the music by the Gnawa, who originated from the Ghanaian empire of Ouagadougou.
+The festival, which is held in June each year, sees jazz, pop, rock and world music performers entertain up to 500,000 guests over the course of four days.
+With many of the performances free to visitors, it comes highly recommended.

-One of the best places to find argan oil, and argan products is Morocco, with the argan tree native to the country.
-In Essaouira, there are a few enchanting argan oil cooperatives which give visitors a great chance to witness the products being made from something so important in Morocco.
+The argan tree is native to Morocco and there are an awful lot of places wher you’ll find argan oil and argan products.
+In Essaouira, you can visit an argan oil cooperative, where you can witness the products that are so important to Morocco being made.
 In rooms adorned with argan trees, women use ancient tools to hand press oil from the kernels and complete the elaborate process of creating argan cream.
 It is indeed more expensive to buy the argan products from here, but it’s definitely worth seeing the process first hand in what is something like an open air museum.

-Essaouira’s beaches are prime locations for windsurfing and kitesurfing amongst other water sports.
-With Essaouira benefiting from strong winds all year round, but especially in summer, and with a large swell in winter, the inexperienced and the experienced flock here to try their hand at a new extreme activity.
-With city being an ideal location for these sports, there are plenty of surf shops and surfing schools, as well as windsurfing schools in Essaouira that are great for beginners.
-A fantastic alternative activity away from the big touristy cities.
+Essaouira’s beaches are prime locations for windsurfing and kitesurfing among other watersports because of the strong winds all year round, but especially in summer.
+There are plenty of surf shops and surfing schools, as well as windsurfing schools in Essaouira that are great for beginners.
+It’s a fantastic alternative activity away from the big touristy cities.

-If water sports aren’t your thing, Essaouira’s beautiful coastlines are also great for horse riding.
-As an alternative to exploring the scenery by foot, tourists can gallop through the sea and over the dunes on a horse back adventure.
+If watersports aren’t your thing, Essaouira’s beautiful coastline is also great for horse riding, where you can gallop through the waves and over the dunes.
 These adventures cater for beginners too, offering tutorials and lots of support for those who have never ridden.
 With adventures varying from one hour long to a few days of horseback riding, there’s a package to suit anyone and is definitely a worthwhile experience.